cfurrow/cfurrow.github.io/_posts/2015-01-25-how-i-evernote.md

     /|~|\
     / / /|

-Evernote has some built in keyboard shortcuts to output date and time, but I've found my muscle memory for just typing "words" and not remembering the keyboard shortcuts is faster, plus, I have more needs than just date, and time, as you can see.
+Evernote has some built-in keyboard shortcuts to output date and time, but I've gotten so used to just typing out these "words" that I can't see why I'd change that up.
+Plus, I have more needs than just date, and time, as you can see.
 I think I've got somewhere on the order of 30-40 macros setup, not all for Evernote.

-# Code snippets
+# Code snippets / Quotes

 I don't have a perfect solution for this yet, but I tend to drop lots of code, or snippets into Evernote.
 The best way I do this is to shift the text/code right